raspiblitz/raspiblitz/README.md

 * if you have on-chain funds on your old node - make sure to have the backup seed words
 * if you have lightning channels open on your old node - make sure to have downloaded the latest Static Channel Backup file to your laptop

-Also be aware that at the moment RaspiBlitz can only transfere your blockchain and LND wallet data (including channels) over to RaspiBlitz.
+Also be aware that at the moment RaspiBlitz can only transfer your blockchain and LND wallet data (including channels) over to RaspiBlitz.
 Any data/pairing of additional apps cannot be transfered and may get lost.

 Instructions for Migration:
 * shutdown your old node